 These are a few of the common questions that come up when we talk to potential new author clients.
 If you don’t see your question answered here, please get in touch and we’d be happy to answer any additional questions you might have.

 A. We charge a flat rate of $550 per ad platform (FB and/or Amazon) or $900 for both for up to four series/ad campaigns.
 This is a monthly fee paid up front each month and does not include the ad costs charged by the ad platform(s) which we suggest to be a minimum of $5 per day per ad campaign/series, and really $10 or more per day for best results.

 ***As of March 1, 2021 we do not currently have any openings for Amazon ads management.
 We can add you to our wait list and let you know if a spot opens up.***

 Q. I’m a new author, should I hire you?

 A. We typically don’t suggest that a new author employ an ad manager.
-When you’re just starting out the chances of you immediately seeing a return that would cover our fees, the ad costs, and give you a profitable ROI is highly unlikely, even with great ads.
+When you’re just starting out the chances of you immediately seeing a return that would cover our fees, the ad costs, and give you a return is highly unlikely, even with great ads.